 The guide also defines common earthquake coverages and exclusions.
 For example, earthquake insurance typically only covers direct damage to the property resulting from the shaking of an earthquake.
 Indirect damage, such as fire and water damage from burst gas and water pipes is covered under a homeowners policy.
 Damage to vehicles would be covered under an auto policy.
 Earthquake coverage is usually subjected to two separate deductibles, typically 10-15 percent of the cost of rebuilding the home and the home’s contents.

 Status: The CIPR held the All Things Earthquake event on August 14, 2015 during the 2015 NAIC Summer National in Chicago.
 Topics covered during the event included the link between waste water disposal from hydraulic fracturing activities and earthquakes, modeling for earthquake exposure, the legal environment surrounding hydraulic fracturing, loss mitigation needs, earthquake insurance coverage features and pricing trends, insurance regulatory concerns, the role of mitigation in addressing exposure to earthquake loss, and consumer awareness and education activities.
 For more on this event, please refer to the CIPR Newsletter article Insurance Regulators Discuss Earthquake Insurance Issues and Challenges at Event.

-Experts have advised the Study Group, given the variables that influence induced seismicity, mitigation efforts for induced and natural earthquakes should be viewed differently.
+Mitigation efforts for induced and natural earthquakes should be viewed differently.
 Induced seismic hazard is fluid and can easily change before higher building codes are enacted.
 Additionally, induced earthquakes have been linked to known human activities that are themselves regulated at the state and national levels.
 As such, experts have advised that reducing induced seismicity at the source may be the best prevention measure.